Cheap heating oil

 - Find a list of suppliers in your area

-Not all suppliers are physically able to send tankers to your area, so as well as noting down names from the comparisons above, use the Federation of Petroleum Suppliers (FPS) Directory, Yellow pages, Yell or Google Maps to find your local ones.
+Not all suppliers are physically able to send tankers to your area, so as well as noting down names from the comparisons above, use the UK and Ireland Fuel Distributors Association (UKIDFA) directory, Yellow Pages, Yell or Google Maps to find your local ones.

 - Ask if it can beat the quote you have